Traveling Tips For Majuli – The Largest River Island

 Majuli island

 Frequent earthquakes of the 16th century resulted in massive flooding in 1750, which lasted for 15 days.
-The combined effect of the earthquakes and flood resulted in the Brahmaputra river discharging partly towards the southward direction.
-Majuli island was thus formed.
+The combined effect of the earthquakes and flood resulted in the Brahmaputra River discharging partly towards the southward direction.
+Majuli Island was thus formed.

 Auniati satra is one of the oldest satras and the main tourist attractions here.
 Natun Kamalabari Satra, Uttar Kamalabari Satra, Garmur Satra , Shamaguri Satra (famous for mask making), etc., are some of the main satras on the island.
-Garmur Satra and Auniati satra have museums.
+Garmur Satra and Auniati Satra have museums.

-Sankardeva‘s disciple Madhavdeva was also instrumental in propagating the Neo-Vaishnavite culture on this island.
+Sankardeva‘s disciple, Madhavdeva, was also instrumental in propagating the Neo-Vaishnavite culture on this island.

 There are a lot of migratory birds in the winter season.
 Soil erosion is a major cause of worry for this island.
 The government is implementing some projects to avoid this problem.
 Afforestation efforts also helped in restoring some of the lost greenery.